jonathan-laurent/AlphaZero.jl/docs/src/contributing/guide.md

 #### Add support for a new game

-The simplest way to contribute to `AlphaZero.jl` is probably to add support for a new game and demonstrate AlphaZero on it.
+The simplest way to contribute to `AlphaZero.jl` is to add support for new games.
+Interesting candidates include:
-Games that we would be excited to see being added include:
 Othello, [Gobblet](https://en.wikipedia.org/wiki/Gobblet), Go 9x9, Chess...

 Guidelines for including new games are available [here](@ref add_game).